KorakotSanti/CSC310_Final_Project/README.md

-# CSC310_Final_Project

-## Digit Recognition
+# CSC310 Final Project Digit Recognition

+## How to run
+It is preferred to create a virtual python environment and install all required modules

+You need to install all required modules by:
-pip install numpy pandas scipy scikit-learn scikit-image pillow
+- pip install -r requirements.txt

+To Run:
+- python3 main.py